mobily/tifi/README.md

 #### get

-> If the index is larger than the list length, returns `None`, otherwise returns the nth element in the list wrapped in `Some`.
+> If `index` is larger than a list length, returns `None`, otherwise returns the nth element in the list wrapped in `Some`.

 `get<T>(index: number, list: T[]): Option<T>`